Discover EuroHPC JU

 |Other details:||Leonardo will be hosted in the premises of the Tecnopolo di Bologna.
 The area devoted to the EuroHPC Leonardo system includes 890 sqm of data hall, 350 sqm of data storage, electrical and cooling and ventilation systems, offices and ancillary spaces|

-MeluXina will be supplied by Atos, based on the BullSequana XH2000 supercomputer platform and located in Luxembourg.
+MeluXina is supplied by Atos, based on the BullSequana XH2000 supercomputer platform and located in Luxembourg.

 |Sustained performance:||Committed 10 petaflops HPL (Accelerator - GPU Module), 2+ petaflops HPL (Cluster Module)|